-alpha-dec-osf5.1 Tru64 UNIX on the Alpha processor i386-unknown-linux2.4 Linux 2.4/2.6 on an Intel x86 processor Linux 2.4/2.6 on an IA-64 processor rs6000-ibm-aix5.1 AIX Version 5.1 sparc-sun-solaris 2.9 Solaris 2.9 on a SPARC processor x86 64-unknown-linux 2.4 Linux 2.4/2.6 on an AMD-64 processor
+i386-unknown-linux2.4 Linux 2.4/2.6 on an Intel x86 processor Linux 2.4/2.6 on an IA-64 processor rs6000-ibm-aix5.1 AIX Version 5.1 sparc-sun-solaris2.9 Solaris 2.9 on a SPARC processor x86\64-unknown-linux2.4 Linux 2.4/2.6 on an AMD-64 processor ppc64\linux Linux 2.6 on a 64-bit PPC processor ppc32\linux Linux 2.6 on a 32-bit PPC processor

-LD_LIBRARY_PATH variable should be set in a way that it includes libdwarf home directo-ry/lib and \${DYNINST_ROOT}/\${PLATFORM}/lib directories.
+LD\LIBRARY\PATH variable should be set in a way that it includes libdwarf home directo-ry/lib and \${DYNINST\ROOT}/\${PLATFORM}/lib directories.

 Once make.config.local is set you are ready to build Dyninst.
-Change to the core directory and execute the command make DyninstAPI.
+Change to the dyninst directory and execute the command make DyninstAPI.
 This will build Dyninst's mutator library, the Dyninst runtime library, and Dyninst's test suite.
-Successfully built binaries will be stored in a directory named after your platform at the same level as the core directory.
+Successfully built binaries will be stored in a directory named after your platform at the same level as the dyninst directory.